-- You are limited to 240 minutes (4 hours) per day on all of BPL’s public computers.
+- Users are limited to 90 min per day on all public computers.

-- Users must conform to the policies stated here and to Boulder Public Library’s General Rules and Regulations when using library computers.
+- Users must conform to the policies stated here and to our General Rules and Regulations when using library computers.

 - Boulder Public Library cards & Computer Use cards are non-transferable.
 Users must use their own library card to reserve a computer.
 The use of a friend or family member’s library card is not permitted and may result in the suspension of computer privileges.

-- Two onscreen warnings will appear prior to the end of your computer session.
+- Three onscreen warnings will appear prior to the end of your computer session.
 Failure to comply with these warnings will result in the loss of your work.